 How much cryptocurrency is donated each year?

-Currently, there are about $300,000,000 donated in the form of cryptocurrency each year.
-As the crypto market has grown, so too have the cryptocurrency donations.
+Currently, there is about $300,000,000 donated in the form of cryptocurrency each year.
+As the crypto market has grown, so too have cryptocurrency donations.

 Can I donate anonymously and still get a tax receipt?